History & BiographyBrainstorm occupies roughly the same arena as Queensrÿche and Helloween. It was founded as Memorialbrain.

-Beyond Pain is Ihlenfeld's solo project.
-The band has toured with Solitude Aeternus and Morgana LeFay.
+Beyond Pain was Ihlenfeld's solo project.
+The band had toured with Solitude Aeternus and Morgana LeFay.
+Following the release of Ambiguity, the band was planning on touring Europe in September with Armored Saint and Jacob's Dream.
+As well guitarist Torsten Ihlenfeld was working on a solo CD and the band was additionally rereleasing their older CDs.
 A tour to support Ambiguity was almost cancelled when then-new vocalist Franck injured his hand mountain bike riding just prior to the tour.
 Most dates were completed with Ihlenfeld singing.
-Metus Mortis is the band's second album with the Symphorce vocalist.
+Metus Mortis was the band's second album with the Symphorce vocalist.
 Metus was supported by a tour with Grave Digger.

 Soul Temptation was recorded at House of Music studios in Winterbach, Germany.
 It became the band's most successful album so far, entering the German charts at number 73.
 The band played an array of festivals in the summer of 2003.
 The band was less than impressed at the beginning of 2004 when the proposed supporting bill for Primal Fear fell through.
 The latter band had since opted to tour as support for Iced Earth instead.
 Brainstorm accused Primal Fear of dishonesty and announced a tour instead with Edguy.
 The band issued Liquid Monster in the winter of 2005 and soon hit the road in Europe with At Vance and Mercenary in tow.
 Metal Blade issued the Honey from the B's (Beasting Around The Bush) DVD in 2007.
 Bassist Andreas Mailänder left in the middle of 2007.
 Downburst featuring Ieva was out in December of 2007.
 The group announced a European tour with Pagan’s Mind in early 2008.